-Prerequisite: MATH 103 with a grade of C or better.
-Corequisite: Credit or concurrent registration in CHEM 161 Recommended Prep: CHEM 151 or High School Chemistry.
+Prerequisites: MATH 103 with a grade of C or better.
+Co-Requisites: Credit or concurrent registration in CHEM 161

+Recommended Prep: CHEM 151 or High School Chemistry.

-CHEM 162 General Chemistry II (3)
+CHEM 162: General Chemistry II

 The second course of a two-course sequence designed to meet the one-year requirement of general college chemistry.
-Concepts and topics include, thermochemistry, kinetics, acid-base equilibrium, solubility equilibrium and electrochemistry with an emphasis on problem solving.
+Concepts and topics include, thermochemistry, kinetics, acidbase equilibrium, solubility equilibrium and electrochemistry with an emphasis on problem solving.

-Prerequisite: CHEM 161, 161L and MATH 135 with a grade of C or better.
+Prerequisites: CHEM 161 with a grade of C or better and MATH 135 or higher with a grade of C or better

-CHEM 162L General Chemistry II Lab (1)
+CHEM 162L: General Chemistry II Lab